Chipstead to Kingswood Walk

 • If you are not visiting the pub you can follow a higher path across the downland; this leads to the Holly Lane car park where you go back down to Outwood Lane.

-1. To return to Chipstead turn right up this short side path and go through a wooden kissing gate onto Chipstead Downs.
-Keep ahead briefly on a grassy path with a fence on your right, then in 25m fork left onto a path gradually diverging from the fence.
+1. To head for Chipstead turn right up this short side path and go through a wooden kissing gate onto Chipstead Downs?.
+Keep ahead with a fence on your right for 40m, then fork left onto a grassy path gradually diverging from it.
+In 400m several paths merge and you go through a wooden kissing gate into the next meadow.

-The main route goes down to the bottom of the valley, but if you are not stopping at the Ramblers Rest (the only pub before the station) you can take the more scenic alternative route in [?].
+2. The main route goes down to the bottom of the valley, but if you are not stopping at the Ramblers Rest (the only pub before the station) you can take the more scenic alternative route in [?].

 3. Main route